ibe-uw/BaNaNA/README.md

 ## Cite BaNaNA

-If you are using our pipeline, please cite this repsoitory:
+If you are using our pipeline, please cite our paper:

-Chwalińska M, Karlicki M, Karnkowska A. (2025) BaNaNA - Barcoding Nanopore Neat Annotator.
-Accessible online: https://github.com/ibe-uw/BaNaNA
+Chwalińska M, Karlicki M, Romac S, Not F, Karnkowska A (2025) From short to long reads: enhanced protist diversity profiling via Nanopore metabarcoding.
+Metabarcoding and Metagenomics 9: e163750. https://doi.org/10.3897/mbmg.9.163750